Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 You can see what colour your urine should be on this urine colour chart.

-But remember that taking some medicines or vitamin supplements can also change the colour of your urine for a few hours.
+Taking some medicines or vitamin supplements or eating certain foods can also change the colour of your urine for a few hours.
+Speak to your doctor if you are concerned about the colour of your urine.

 What happens when you don't drink enough water?